alexfernandez/alexfernandez.github.io/permanent/cv.md

 Since then we have tortured the V8 engine in ways that I could not even dream back then.
-I have also learned a bit of Erlang and Go, which we use for certain subsystems.
+I have also learned a bit of Erlang and Go, which we used for certain subsystems.
 Some of my Go code has been in production for years without issues.

 My job included math puzzles and lots of equations,